-But, the toes have a central paw pad, and the three center toes are very close to each other.
+But, the toes have a central paw pad, and the three center toes are very close.

 You’ll see an even space between the raccoons’ toes and paw pad.
 In summary, skunks’ footprints are more like paws, whereas the footprints of raccoons are more like hands.